 Charles Cross, a.k,a Charles Allen Lechmere, then testified he never told PC Mizen another policeman needed him.
 Then William Nichols, Polly's estranged husband, testified the failed marriage was entirely Polly’s fault.
 Then Emily Holland testified about her conversation with Polly at Whitechapel Road and Osborn Street And after half a dozen other witnesses testified they had heard and seen nothing on Buck's Row that night, Corner Baxter (above) got to the witness he wanted to grill – the mentally impaired 53 year old ex-dock worker and Workhouse poverty case, Robert Mann.

-By this time the clothing had been brought to the inquest, and Detective Inspector Joseph Helson of Bethel Green division said the stays (above) had been so loosely tied the stab woulds could have been inflicted by just throwing Polly's dress up over her knees, which she or the killer could have done.
+By this time the clothing had been brought to the inquest, and Detective Inspector Joseph Helson of Bethel Green division said the stays (above) had been so loosely tied the stab wounds could have been inflicted merely by throwing Polly's dress up over her knees, which she or the killer could have done.
 But Baxter, the firm advocate of procedure, was not to be dissuaded from uncovering the failings of his "lessers".
 Robert Mann testified his breakfast had been interrupted by the arrival of the body before 5:00 am that Friday morning.
-He had admitted the the police to the mortuary, and after breakfast had returned with 68 year old James Hatfield, and together they disrobed the body.
+He had admitted the the police to the mortuary, and after breakfast had returned with 68 year old James Hatfield, and together had they disrobed the body.

 Baxter (above) demanded to know, “Had you been told not to touch it?” - meaning the body.
 Mann replied simply, “No.” Then he made the mistake of adding, “Inspector Helson was not there.”
 Baxter asked, “Did you see Inspector Helson?”
 Mann suddenly realized he had said too much, and gave the standard servants' reply “I can't say”.
 In other words not yes and not no. Still on the scent, Baxter asked “I suppose you do not recollect whether the clothes were torn?”
 Mann responded, “They were not torn or cut.”
 Baxter gave his wounded prey a little more rope.
 “You cannot describe where the blood was?”
 And Mann took it, answering “No sir, I cannot.”
 Then Mann jumped, asking, “How did you get the clothes off?”
 Robert Mann realized that somehow he was now caught, but he didn't seem to know what his mistake had been.
 So he responded simply, “Hatfield cut them off?”